1. What medical services are available to my child while he/she is in the United States?

 13. Are student visitors allowed to take part in school sports?

-Yes, visiting students may take part in school sports at Niskayuna.
+Yes, international students may take part in school sports at Niskayuna.

 14. Are student visitors allowed to take part in all extracurricular activities?

-Yes, student visitors are encouraged to take part in extracurricular activities.
+Yes, international students are encouraged to take part in extracurricular activities.
 There is an activities fair during the first week of school to introduce visitors to a host of student clubs and organizations.

 15. How can I purchase medical insurance for my child to cover them during their stay in the U.S.?